 If I had a dollar for how many times I’d been asked in the last six months when I was going to push out baby number two, I’d be a rich woman.
-I have a 18 month old babe who rocks my world, and for now, she’s keeping me busy enough.
+I have a two year old babe who rocks my world, and for now, she’s keeping me busy enough.
 But, it’s definitely got me thinking about what’s to come, and there is something I’m wrestling with…

 You see, I had trouble falling pregnant with my daughter, Edie, and we went down the IVF path.
 My body didn’t want to play ball, more specifically, my ovaries were selfish and didn’t feel the need to ovulate, I also hadn’t had a period for many years.
 But after having my daughter Edie, all my bits and pieces appear to be working again and I have a period for the first time in ten years.
 I don’t even know how that’s possible, but it is.
 She may have given me sleepless nights and worry like nothing else, but she also gave my body parts a good kick in the right direction.
 What a kid.